ToBeReplaced/pedestal-content-negotiation/README.md

 Accept-Encoding: gzip, identity, *
 ```

-If you add the interceptor to your route, the output body will be written acccording to the content-type, charset, and encoding.
+If you add the interceptor to your route, the output body will be written according to the content-type, charset, and encoding.

 ```clojure
 (defn foo